Christopher Walken on stage and screen: Film

 Following his early (1950s) work in television and theater, Walken has acted primarily in films.
-This list includes credits in studio films, independent films, animated films, and made-for-television movies.
+This list includes credits in studio films, independent films, animated films, and television films.
 The list includes the 2001 short five-minute film Popcorn Shrimp which Walken wrote, produced and directed.

 Television

 In the beginning of his acting career, Walken had relatively small roles in episodes for a number of television shows.
 This list includes appearances in various episodes of fictional shows, while excluding appearances as himself on talk shows, interview shows, ceremonies, and the like.